linode/docs/docs/networking/dns/use-dig-to-perform-manual-dns-queries.md

 This example traces a DNS query for the domain `www.example.com`.
 This ultimately resolves to the IP address `107.92.2.7`.
 DNS queries start at the end of the domain with the root-level `.`, and continue from right to left until a DNS server is able to provide an authoritative A record.

-DNS traces help you determine if DNS authority has delegated properly and if DNS "glue" records are leading to an incorrect resolution.
+DNS traces help you determine if DNS authority has delegated properly and if DNS *glue* records are leading to an incorrect resolution.
 DNS traces also provide information on how long queries take to complete and the specific servers that provide intermediate records.

 ## Use dig to Target a Specific DNS Server

-Any DNS server can publish records for any domain; however, in normal use, DNS servers are only queried for records that have had authority delegated to them.
+Any DNS server can publish records for any domain.
+However, in normal use, DNS servers are only queried for records that have had authority delegated to them.
 You can use `dig` to query arbitrary DNS servers for records that they might not have been delegated authority, as in the following example:

     $ dig @ns1.linode.com example.com